Bitergia/prosoul/README.md

 ## Description

-The goal of this project is to create a web editor and viewer for [software quality models](https://github.com/borisbaldassari/se-quality-models) that are used to show metrics in a meaning way.
+The goal of this project is to create a web editor and viewer for [software quality models](https://github.com/borisbaldassari/se-quality-models) that are used to show metrics in a meaningful way.
 Also, importers and exporters for the different quality models used in the industry will be implemented so they can be used as models or evolved for the creation of new quality models.

-In the initial version the metrics supported will be the [CROSSMINER ones](https://github.com/crossminer/crossminer/tree/dev/web-dashboards/ossmeter-metrics).
+In the initial version, the metrics supported will be the [CROSSMINER ones](https://github.com/crossminer/crossminer/tree/dev/web-dashboards/ossmeter-metrics).

 Based on the models, visualizations and assessment for the projects are generated.
-In the inital version Kibana dashoards will be created using [GrimoireLab](http://grimoirelab.github.io/).
+In the initial version, Kibana dashboards will be created using [GrimoireLab](http://grimoirelab.github.io/).

 The final goal is to have a tool for "Automatic Project Assessment and Visualization based on Evolved Quality Models".

-The original name for this project was Meditor but is was chaged to Prosoul because meditor already was used in pip.
+The original name for this project was Meditor but it was changed to Prosoul because meditor already was used in pip.

 ## Source code and contributions